Quantum Pontryagin Principle under Continuous Measurements and Feedback: Introduction

 where $H\left( u\right) $ is the Hamiltonian driven by a control action $u$ and $\left\vert \psi \right\rangle $ is a state vector in the Hilbert space of the system to be controlled.
 In most of these aforementioned approaches, the feedback is absent \cite{roloff09}.
-In other words, the system is not subjected to any measurement and a subsequent {\it quantum filtering}, which reduces the Pontryagin principle to its deterministic version.
-On the other hand, a few results promote ad-hoc model-dependent solutions, \cite{Glovinskii}, \cite {0295-5075-85-3-30008}.
+In other words, the system is not subjected to any measurement and a subsequent {\it quantum filtering}, which reduces the Pontryagin principle to its deterministic version (see \cite{sugny08, wang11,egger14} for examples and applications of quantum optimal control with measurements).
+On the other hand, a few results promote ad-hoc model-dependent solutions\cite{Glovinskii}.

 Motivated by these previous studies, here we address the task of stating both a firm theoretical ground and a formalization of the quantum PMP for systems with quantum feedback provided by continuous weak measurements \cite{Jacobs06,Clerk10}.
 This may help the subsequent verification procedures to check if the resulting control is optimal \cite{Jacobs08}.
+In addition, a quantum Pontryagin principle would allow to tackle with state constraints.

 In the Schr\"{o}dinger picture the conditional dynamics of the system evolving under these weak measurements is described by quantum filtering theory.
 Filtering concerns the processing of the information yielded by the measurement process.
 This information is generally incomplete because the state is not fully accessible by the measurement setting, and is inherently corrupted by noise.
 In this context, optimal control problems are solved by using a cost function expressed in terms of the state given by the filter, which is often called an information state.
 The quantum Belavkin filter, or stochastic master equation, computes this information state \cite{belavkin99}.